 Trotlines are especially effective when trying to catch almost any kind of catfish.
 While catfish is your most likely catch, you can catch just about any type of fish using these lines, and they can even be an effective way of catching turtles and crabs.

-I usually space them out so the droplines can’t cross.
-That means the space between lines should be about 12-18 inches longer than the dropline.
+When attaching your droplines, you want to space them out so the fish can’t get tangled up with other fish or lines.
+That means the spacing between lines should be about 12-18 inches longer than the dropline.
 In areas with strong currents, I sometimes add weighs to keep the line from surfacing.
 Once the line is set, I typically only check it once or twice per day.